fluree/docs.flur.ee/src/content/docs/query/sparql.md

 ## SPARQL

-This section details how to use SPARQL to query a FlureeDB.
+This section details how to use SPARQL to query a Fluree.
 If you don't already know SPARQL, we recommend you use [Analytical Queries](/docs/query/analytical-queries), as they have the same capabilities as SPARQL queries.

 All of the examples below display SPARQL syntax, regardless of the language selected in the top-left.
 In addition, all queries on this page can be submitted to endpoints ending in `/sparql`.

 ### What is SPARQL?

 SPARQL (pronounced "sparkle") is a query-langauge for RDF databases.
 RDF databases are also known as triple-store databases, and every fact in a triple-store database is stored a triple composed of a subject-predicate-object (SPO).
 The first three elements of a flake (subject, predicate, object) align exactly to triple-store databases' SPO triples.
-This lends itself to connection across FlureeDB and RDF databases.
+This lends itself to connection across Fluree and RDF databases.

 You can use SPARQL to: